 What about Private Health Fund rebates?

 Private health funds differ in their cover so please check with your health fund to find out if you are covered for clinical psychology services.
 I am registered with HCF.

 What happens if I don’t turn up?

-A cancellation fee will be charged for missed appointments unless 24 hours prior notice is given.
+The full fee will be charged (cancellation fee) for missed appointments unless 24 hours prior notice is given.